Arizona Leisure - Vacation Guide

 Championed by Oklahoma businessman Cyrus Avery, talks began in 1923 to create a standardized national highway system of paved two-lane roads.
 Thus, Route 66 came to be in 1926 connecting Chicago to Los Angeles through small-town midwestern and western America.
 Although some stretches were not completely paved until 1938, Route 66 unleashed both pleasure and relocation travel.

-The path of Route 66 actually followed many of the trails originally forged by exploring pioneers in those early 1800 years.
+The path of Route 66 actually followed many of the trails originally forged by exploring pioneers in the early 1800s.
 Intentionally Route 66 was not a straight highway but zigzagged across the Midwest, the Plains and the Southwest on its way to Santa Monica on the Pacific Coast.
 Routes were designed to connect small towns in a pattern that focused on relatively flat terrain through areas of favorable weather.

 Route 66 spawned rapid growth westward giving rise of small towns into major U.S. cities including Oklahoma City and Albuquerque.
 The brisk growth of tourism spawned motels, curio shops, filling stations and bazaar roadside attractions.
 Route 66 changed the travel landscape and cemented its reputation as a microcosm of the cultures of America linked by the automobile.